juandavidcruzgomez/thesis-software-suite/README.md

 ### Tulip plugins
 These are the Tulip plugin version of the algorithms, i.e., the plugin definitions for the algorithms in such a way they can be used from Tulip menu.

 These plugins should be compiled from the root folder.
-Get to the code [here](https://bitbucket.org/juandavidcruz_tb/software-suite/src/e5556b109d24f6ece8c9dc28f0aeb5b82362afde/pov-plugins/?at=master) and follow the intructions there to compile.
+Get to the code [here](https://bitbucket.org/juandavidcruz_tb/software-suite/src/e5556b109d24f6ece8c9dc28f0aeb5b82362afde/pov-plugins/?at=master) and follow the instructions there to compile.

 #### Importers
 This folder is meant to contain importers from different king of files.
 Up to now there is only the [DIMACS](http://www.cc.gatech.edu/dimacs10/downloads.shtml) graph files importer.